 Sample of Approved Programs with Politics Coursework

-- Brandeis in The Hague (Spring and Summer) - The Hague, Netherlands
+- Brandeis in The Hague (Summer) - The Hague, Netherlands

 - IES/ European Union - Freiburg, Germany